Brief knowledge base

 Checking and testing

-Proxy judge
+Proxy Judge

 A proxy judge shows the visible IP, forwarded headers, and sometimes DNS or WebRTC traces.
 It is useful for initial diagnostics before production scraping starts.